Mike Watt: Hyphenated-Man

 Watt recorded his first post-Columbia solo album, Hyphenated-man, in two sessions 13 months apart, with The Missingmen at Studio G, the New York studio of former Pere Ubu bassist Tony Maimone.
 Hypnenated-man consists of 30 short songs inspired by the paintings of Hieronymus Bosch.
 The first session for the album took place during a planned break in Watt's Spring 2009 tour, during which, in a deliberate move, only the drum and guitar tracks were completed.
 Watt overdubbed his vocal and bass tracks with Maimone in June 2010.
 The album was released in Japan by Parabolic Records on October 6, 2010, and Watt undertook his first tour of the country as a solo artist in support of it (before his work with Brother's Sister's Daughter, he previously toured there as a sideman with J Mascis and as one-fifth of The Stooges).
 A release of the album for the rest of the world took place on Watt's newly established clenchedwrench label on March 1, 2011, with an accompanying 51-date US/Canadian tour occurring between March 10 and April 30.

 CUZ

 In 2006, Watt met Sam Dook of The Go!
 Team at Big Day Out.
-The continued emailing and decided to form a band.
+The two continued emailing and decided to form a band.
 They recorded some sessions in 2008 while Watt was touring Europe and finished the album over email.
 The album, entitled Tamatebako, was released in 2014 under the band name CUZ and features guest vocals by Charles Plymell, DJ Scotch Egg, and fellow Go!
 Team member Kaori Tsuchida.
 The album title references the mysterious box of Japanese legend.